Commission Meeting Protocol

 - It is the Chairman’s prerogative to establish a time limit for individual speakers.
 It has been the practice to allow 3 minutes for these individual speakers.
 However, the Chairman may modify the amount of time based on a number of factors including but not limited to; total number of registered speakers and a time certain adjournment for the meeting.
-If the Chairman has imposed a time limit for individual speakers, that time limit should be applied uniformly and each speaker shall be allowed to speak up to the designated amount of time imposed by the Chairman.
+If the Chairman has imposed a time limit for individual speakers, that time limit should be applied uniformly and each speaker will be allowed to speak up to the designated amount of time imposed by the Chairman.
 The Chairman may impose a time limit for all public comment on any specific agenda item in order to ensure that all speakers are provided an opportunity to speak within the time allotted for the Commission meeting.

 - A Commission staff member will keep time for each speaker and inform the Chairman when the speaker's time has expired.
 The Commission may use such timing devices as may be practicable to ensure that all speakers stay within the time limit.

-(f) The "Public Comment on Items Not on the Agenda" portion of the Commission meeting agenda will be held on only one of the days of the Commission Meeting and reserved for public comments concerning agenda items that do not require Commission action, or general public comments concerning items not appearing on the meeting agenda.
-Time limits for speakers shall be no more than three minutes or as otherwise determined by the Chairman in accordance with the designated time allowance stated in the section above.
+- The "Public Comment on Items Not on the Agenda" portion of the Commission meeting agenda will be held on only one of the days of the Commission Meeting and reserved for public comments concerning agenda items that do not appear on the meeting agenda.
+Time limits for speakers shall be in accordance with the designated time allowance stated in the section above.

-(g) The Chairman shall encourage all prospective speakers to avoid repetitive statements, to submit written comments in lieu of speaking and to defer their time to representatives, in order to streamline the public comment process.
+- The Chairman shall encourage all prospective speakers to avoid repetitive statements, to submit written comments in lieu of speaking and to defer to representatives, in order to streamline the public comment process.